 While planners will still need to do more detailed assessments of the feasibility of various sea defense models in a particular location, this simpler model can identify promising strategies before planners invest in further, more complex engineering and financial models.
 Because of the study’s modeling simplifications, the authors do not propose specific recommendations for how NYC should respond; rather, the framework illustrates that under different circumstances, some approaches may have certain advantages over others.

 For example, in the wake of Hurricane Sandy, the Army Corps of Engineers is currently exploring the use of storm surge barriers to protect New York City from future sea-level rise and more frequent coastal floods.
 A key question is, “How high to build the barriers?”
 The answer depends on input from the engineers and expert judgments about how much and how quickly Antarctica will melt.
 The authors' framework can facilitate estimates of how high to build the storm surge barriers and allow planners to explore the impact of different factors on recommended surge barrier heights.

 “As coastal cities and communities prepare for a changing coastline and climate in the coming decades, tools like this one that incorporate uncertainty and integrate oceanographic and financial information will help planners develop a more thorough analysis of their best defense options,” the researchers said; "In the end, a variety of strategies will be needed to protect most coastal cities."

 Code for generating the flood damage allowances is available on Github.
-This research was supported by the Woodrow Wilson School at Princeton University, grants from the National Science Foundation (ICER-1663807 and 1520683) and the National Aeronautics and Space Administration (80NSSC17K0698).
+This research was supported by the Princeton School of Public and International Affairs at Princeton University, grants from the National Science Foundation (ICER-1663807 and 1520683) and the National Aeronautics and Space Administration (80NSSC17K0698).
 The paper, “A ﬂood damage allowance framework for coastal protection with deep uncertainty in sea-level rise,” was first published January 27, 2020 in Earth’s Future.